We invite you to join us in worship.

 Sunday 8.00 am

 Sung Eucharist.
-(Classic Anglican liturgy based on APBA) and morning tea in hall.
+(Traditional Anglican Liturgy based on APBA) and followed by morning tea in hall.

 Sunday 9.45 am

 All Ages Eucharist & Sunday School.
 (Kid Friendly, activities for children) and morning tea in hall.